-GEOG 212 Environmental Science

-This course is an introductory environmental science course with no prerequisites.
-The course offers an in-depth examination of a variety of local, regional and global environmental concerns.
+This course counts toward a Michigan Transfer Agreement General Education Requirement.
+This Course is Typically Offered: Fall, Winter GEOG 212 - Environmental Science Credits: 3 Lecture Contact Hours: 3 Description: This course is an introductory environmental science course with no prerequisites.
+The course offers an indepth examination of a variety of local, regional and global environmental concerns.
 The course focuses on the effects that human societies have on the physical environment and the global biosphere.
 Topics include human population distribution, growth rates and population explosion, biodiversity and deforestation, erosion and contamination of soil resources, degradation of water resources, air pollution, conventional and alternative energy sources, global climate change and waste management.
+Prerequisites: None.
+Corequisites: None.
+Recommended: None.
+Course Category: Liberal Arts | Science This course counts toward Schoolcraft's General Education Requirements.
+Education Requirements.

-GEOG 217 Water Resources

-This course is a survey of water resources which includes a study of the occurrence, movement, and behavior of water in the hydrologic cycle.
+This course counts toward a Michigan Transfer Agreement General Education Requirement.
+This Course is Typically Offered: Winter, Spring, Fall GEOG 217 - Water Resources Credits: 3 Lecture Contact Hours: 3 Description: This course is a survey of water resources which includes a study of the occurrence, movement, and behavior of water in the hydrologic cycle.
 Discussions on the ways in which these resources can be contaminated and remediated will be held.
 The course includes a study of watershed management, which is a holistic, integrated method of managing all water resources located within a naturally occurring watershed.
 Data and hydrologic studies completed for the Rouge River Watershed provide a model for watershed management.
 The course offers demonstrations of hydrologic computer models and limited field experience.
+Prerequisites: None.
+Corequisites: None.
+Recommended: None.
+Course Category: Liberal Arts | Science This course counts toward Schoolcraft's General Education Requirements.

-GEOG 225 Introduction to Geographic Information Systems - GIS

-This course provides an introduction to basic Geographic Information Systems (GIS) concepts through in-class discussions and hands-on assignments using ArcGIS.
+This course counts toward a Michigan Transfer Agreement General Education Requirement.
+This Course is Typically Offered: Winter Only GEOG 225 - Introduction to Geographic Information Systems - GIS Credits: 4 Lecture Contact Hours: 4 Description: This course provides an introduction to basic Geographic Information Systems (GIS) concepts through inclass discussions and hands-on assignments using ArcGIS.
 The course includes theory, mapping techniques, data collection and compilation and data analysis.
 Topics include implementation of a GIS, current applications, legal issues and the future of GIS.
+Prerequisites: None.
+Corequisites: None.
+Recommended: None.
+Course Category: Liberal Arts | Science This course counts toward Schoolcraft's General Education Requirements.